The Georgetown Law Journal’s commitment to diversity is firmly rooted in Georgetown University’s mission statement, which begins:

 Established in 1789 and in the spirit of the new republic, the university was founded on the principle that serious and sustained discourse among people of different faiths, cultures, and beliefs promotes intellectual, ethical and spiritual understanding.
 We embody this principle in the diversity of our students, faculty and staff, our commitment to justice and the common good, our intellectual openness, and our international character.

-To that end, the Journal’s diversity initiatives revolve around one of two related elements: diversity of membership and diversity of scholarship.
-It is the Journal’s belief that by building a membership of students from diverse backgrounds, the Journal will provide a forum for a robust exchange of ideas that will substantially benefit not only the scholarship of the Journal, but also the development of its members.
-As Justice O’Connor wrote in her majority opinion in Grutter v.
-Bollinger, “[t]hese benefits are not theoretical but real, as major American businesses have made clear that the skills needed in today’s increasingly global marketplace can only be developed through exposure to widely diverse people, cultures, ideas, and viewpoints.”
-Ensuring diversity in the Journal’s membership is a paramount goal of the Journal’s outreach and member selection processes.
+To that end, the Journal’s diversity initiatives revolve around two related elements: diversity of membership and diversity of scholarship.
+It is the Journal’s belief that by building a membership of students from diverse backgrounds, the Journal will provide a forum for the robust exchange of ideas that will substantially benefit not only the scholarship of the Journal, but also the development of its members.
+That said, diversity means more than just divergent backgrounds: the Journal’s commitment to diverse membership is a commitment to undermining the hierarchies of power replicated in powerful institutions along racial, socioeconomic, sexual orientation, and gender lines.
+The Journal has not been immune to the homogenizing forces of inequality that have resulted in the continued domination of the legal profession by White men of privilege.
+For all these reasons, ensuring diversity in the Journal’s membership is a paramount and urgent goal of the Journal’s outreach and member selection processes.

-As Georgetown’s only generalist law journal, the Journal is dedicated to publishing extraordinarily prescient scholarship from across the legal spectrum.
-This diversity of scholarship provides Journal members the opportunity to delve into new and exciting areas of study that both complement and augment the law center’s academic course of study.
-The resulting publication features articles and notes that span the legal gamut and reflect the diversity of the Journal’s membership and of the larger legal community.
-The Georgetown Law Journal therefore encourages submissions of articles and notes that present diverse perspectives heretofore underrepresented in legal scholarship.
+As Georgetown’s only generalist law journal, the Journal is dedicated to publishing prescient scholarship from across the legal spectrum.
+This diversity of scholarship provides Journal members the opportunity to delve into new and exciting areas of study that both complement and augment their academic coursework.
+The resulting publication features articles and notes that span the legal gamut and reflect the diversity of the Journal’s membership and promote diverse perspectives throughout the larger legal community.
+The Georgetown Law Journal therefore encourages submissions of articles and notes that present diverse perspectives heretofore-underrepresented in legal scholarship.

 To view the Journal‘s diversity statement as a PDF, click here.

 The Georgetown Law Journal‘s Diversity Review Board (“DRB”) spearheads the Journal‘s diversity initiatives.
 The DRB is composed of both staff and editors of the Journal who convene several times each semester.
-Volume 103’s DRB is chaired by the Member Development and Diversity Editor, Amy Deroo, who can be reached at GLJ.Diversity@gmail.com.
+Volume 104’s DRB is chaired by the Member Development and Diversity Editor, Breanne Palmer, who can be reached at GLJ.Diversity@gmail.com.